hyunin-lee/hyunin-lee.github.io/index.md

 -->

 ### Research questions
-* What is the *optimal* design of agent, environment, and agent-environment boundary?
+* What is the optimal design of the agent, and environment?
 * How to design an agent's learning algorithm based on the agent and environment's design?
 * How does agent and environment design depend on the representation capacity of the learning algorithm?